-Delaware's progressive income tax rate structure implies that any non-meanstested, lump-sum exclusion from taxable income - such as the pension and eligible retirement income exclusion - provides a larger tax benefit to higherincome taxpayers than to lower-income taxpayers.
+Delaware's progressive income tax rate structure implies that any non-means-tested, lump-sum exclusion from taxable income - such as the pension and eligible retirement income exclusion - provides a larger tax benefit to higher-income taxpayers than to lower-income taxpayers.
 For example, "Pensioner A" has \$112,500 in income, \$100,000 in taxable income once the exclusion is taken.
-This exclusion will provide Pensioner A with an \$825 reduction in tax liability in tax year 2018 (\$12,500 x 6.60%).
+This exclusion will provide Pensioner A with an \$825 reduction in tax liability in tax year 2022 (\$12,500 x 6.60%).
 "Pensioner B" has \$20,000 in income, \$7,500 in taxable income once the exclusion is taken.
-Because Pensioner B is subject to a lower marginal tax rate, the same \$12,500 exclusion will reduce Pensioner B's tax liability by only \$578 in tax year 2018 (\$10,000 x .048 + \$2,500 x.039); significantly less benefit than for the high-income Pensioner A.

-With respect to other states in the region, Delaware's maximum pension exclusion of \$12,500 may appear to be relatively small.
-New York allows a maximum pension exclusion of \$20,000 and complete exclusion for federal, state, and military pensions.3 Pennsylvania provides complete exclusion for public and private pension benefits.4 Some observers argue that elderly taxpayers will migrate to states such as New York and Pennsylvania in order to benefit from their favorable tax treatment of retirement income.
+Because Pensioner B is subject to a lower marginal tax rate, the same \$12,500 exclusion will reduce Pensioner B's tax liability by only \$578 in tax year 2022 (\$10,000 x .048 + \$2,500 x.039); significantly less benefit than for the high-income Pensioner A. With respect to other states in the region, Delaware's maximum pension exclusion of \$12,500 may appear to be relatively small.
+New York allows a maximum pension exclusion of \$20,000 and complete exclusion for federal, state, and military pensions.
+Pennsylvania provides complete exclusion for public and private pension benefits.
+Some observers argue that elderly taxpayers will migrate to states such as New York and Pennsylvania in order to benefit from their favorable tax treatment of retirement income.
 There is some anecdotal evidence to support this claim.
 However, demographic data suggest that it is not a major phenomenon.
-Academic demography offices in Pennsylvania and New York estimate that the percent of residents over 65 will rise from 15.4% and 13.5% in 2010 to 23.1% and 21.1% by 2030, respectively.
-The percent of Delawareans over 65 is expected to increase similarly during the same time period: from 14.5% to 23.3%.
-(See chart below.)

-3 New York Statutes - Article 22, §612(c)(3-a)

-4 Pennsylvania Statutes - Article III, §7301(d)(iii)
+Academic demography offices in New York and Pennsylvania estimate that the percent of residents over 65 will rise from 13.5% and 15.4% in 2010 to 21.7% and 23.5% by 2040, respectively.
+The percent of Delawareans over 65 is expected to increase similarly during the same time period: from 14.5% to 24.8%.
+(See chart below.) &lt;sup>1 New York Statutes - Article 22, §612(c)(3-a) &lt;sup>2 Pennsylvania Statutes - Article III, §7301(d)(iii)